Ivan Muts, CEO & Co-Founder of Euristiq tells us about custom end-to-end software solutions.

 Ivan Muts: We create industry-specific, custom end-to-end software solutions, including UI/UX design, server-side cloud development, firmware development, and development of the front-end web and mobile applications for companies from all over the world.

 In 2020 we launched a CTO Office – an initiative for Euristiq engineers to take part in different out-of-project activities and gain new experience.
-It’s basically about research and implementation of new technologies and strategies that yield a competitive advantage.
+It’s basically about the research and implementation of new technologies and strategies that yield a competitive advantage.
 It keeps our company in pace with technological advancements and opens a lot of new opportunities for our engineers.

 How the coronavirus pandemic affects your business and how are you coping?